metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Never mind, I take back my kind words about Alex Anzalone.
 He's being exploited in pass coverage.

+Gronkowski is truly key to Tampa Bay's offense, both as a receiver and as a run-blocker.

 **TB Pass Rush**
 Hits: 4
 Hurries: 5